Aulneau Renewal Centre Terms of Service

 The privacy of all personal information will be protected, as outlined by the Personal Health Information Act (PHIA).

-Aulneau Renewal Centre is committed to working in the best interest of the client.
+The Aulneau Renewal Centre is committed to working in the best interest of the client.
 When the client is a child whose parents have separated or divorced, the focus will always be directed towards the needs of the child.

 Given the emotional/stressful nature of the separation/divorce process, one or both parents may feel the need to process their own issues or concerns about the other parent.
 However, to avoid drawing the focus from the child’s need, no time will be spent addressing the parents’ issues/concerns.
 The counsellor assigned to the child, may encourage parent(s) to seek out their own individual counselling.

-This document confirms the following:
+Furthermore, this document confirms the following:

 - That you have requested/consented to counselling and therapeutic services

 - That you are prepared and committed to allow the Aulneau Renewal Centre to work alongside your child(ren) through any personal struggles and challenges they may face